Request For Ex-Tradition

 And for the first year, this was great.

-This was the, this was the gag I was playing.
+This was the gag I was playing.
+I was the Emperor Palpatine of this cruise.

-Year four, when I would come out and try to actually perform and be generous with people and just be greeted to a round of boo.
+Year four, when I would come out and try to actually perform and be generous with people and just be greeted to a round of booze.

 It was a joke that I had initiated.